jvkiran/testrepo/src/data/pages/terms-launch.md

 The Parties **HEREBY AGREE** as follows:

-### 1. INTRODUCTION, SCOPE OF TERMS AND DEFINITIONS
+### 1. Introduction, Scope Of Terms And Definitions

 1.1 These Terms govern your Registration.